 - You will be asked about any updates to your medical history.
-This includes prior diseases, medication, drug, alcohol, and tobacco use - Physical exam - The use of proper birth control will be confirmed/reviewed - Vital signs will be measured.
-Your oral temperature will also be measured - ECGs will be collected - It may be necessary to shave or trim hair on your chest so that the patches for the ECGs will stick to your skin - o Your chest may be marked with a pen to identify the correct areas for ECG patch placement - You will be asked: "How do you feel?" each day - An intravenous (IV) catheter may be placed in a vein in one of your arms for blood collection - The study investigator may decide to do an alcohol breath test at any time - You will complete a COVID-19 questionnaire - You will be swabbed for COVID-19 - Blood and urine samples will be collected at various times throughout the study - Safety Labs: The blood and urine samples will be used for safety labs including the following: - Blood samples for aPTT, PT-INR, and fibringen - Urine samples to test for drugs of abuse - Blood samples for pregnancy testing (females able to have children).
-Pregnancy tests may be performed at the discretion of the study investigator in all females
+This includes prior diseases, medication, drug, alcohol, and tobacco use - Physical exam - Eye exam(s) may be done (by an ophthalmologist), if clinically indicated - The use of proper birth control will be confirmed/reviewed (males only) - Vital signs will be measured.
+Your oral temperature will also be measured - ECGs (single or triplicate measurements) will be collected - o It may be necessary to shave or trim hair on your chest so that the patches for the ECGs will stick to your skin - Your chest may be marked with a pen to identify the correct areas for ECG patch placement

-- Any leftover blood from the safety lab samples may be stored and used to assess exploratory safety biomarkers or unexpected safety findings.
-Biomarkers are natural substances in your body that can be used to show how your body works - Samples to be used for this purpose will be kept for up to 1 year following completion of this study - Study Drug Levels: Blood samples will also be used to measure the levels of study drug - As part of understanding how your body absorbs, distributes, and gets rid of the study drug, the samples may also be used for the following: - Metabolite identification (by-products or end products of a drug produced as the body processes a drug) - > Endogenous (within the body) biomarkers - Evaluate safety or efficacy (ability to produce a desired effect) aspects related to any concerns during or after the study - > Check the laboratory test which measures the study drug - Other internal exploratory purposes - Retained Research Samples: Samples of your blood will be collected, stored, and used to learn more about the study drug and safety biomarkers - Biological substances in your samples, including your genes, may be studied - These samples may be kept by Pfizer for as long as the samples are useful for scientific research.
+- You will be asked: "How do you feel?" each day - An IV catheter may be placed in a vein in one of your arms for blood collection - The study investigator may decide to do an alcohol breath test at any time - You will complete a COVID-19 questionnaire - You will be swabbed for COVID-19 - Blood and urine samples will be collected at various times throughout the study - Safety Labs: The blood and urine samples will be used for safety labs including the following: - Blood samples for aPTT and PT-INR(these labs test the blood's ability to clot) - Urine samples to test for drugs of abuse and cotinine - Any leftover serum (component of blood) from the safety lab samples may be stored and used to assess exploratory biomarkers or unexpected safety findings.
+Biomarkers are natural substances in your body that can be used to show how your body works - Samples to be used for this purpose will be kept for up to 1 year following completion of the study - O Study Drug Levels: Blood samples will also be used to measure the levels of study drug - As part of understanding how your body absorbs, distributes, and gets rid of the study drug, the samples may also be used for the following: - Metabolite identification (by-products or end products of a drug produced as the body processes a drug) - ➤ Evaluate safety or efficacy (ability to produce a desired effect) aspects related to any concerns during or after the study - > Check the laboratory test which measures the study drug - ➤ Other internal exploratory purposes - O Pharmacogenomics: A blood sample will be taken to determine how your genes affect your response to the study drug.
+This sample will be used to examine a specific gene (called UGT2B7) and potentially other genes that are responsible for breaking down the study drug in the body - This sample may also be used to go back and test other genetic differences associated with the levels of study drug in your blood, biomarker response or to explore side effects - This sample may be kept by Pfizer for up to 3 years after regulatory approval - Retained Research Sample: A sample of your blood will be collected, stored, and used to learn more about the study drug - Biological substances in your sample, including your genes, may be studied - This sample may be kept by Pfizer for as long as the sample is useful for scientific research.
 This may be for many years (no time limit) - You will receive a follow-up phone call about 4 weeks after the last dose of study drug - For safety reasons, we may add procedures at any time during the study to check on your health status